Manual Install

 );

-Open http://localhost:3000 and see the result.
+}Open http://localhost:3000 to see the result.

-server each time when you add a new
+server each time you add a new

-list is the only case when you may need to restart the TS server
+controller class to your app.
+Changing the controller list is the only case when you may need to restart the TS server

-manually, other changes such as adding new methods or changing validation will be picked up automatically.
+manually; other changes, such as adding new methods or changing validation, will be picked up automatically.